dcsobral/7d2d/docs/index.md

 * [Ravenhearst's Loot Probabilities Table](lootingProbabilities.html) - Chances of finding an item on every lootable thing in the game
 * [Loot Probability Table Generator](https://github.com/dcsobral/7d2d/tree/master/7d2d/lootProb.xsl) - An XSLT that generates the above table automatically from loot.xml
 * [Medieval Tower Prefab](https://github.com/dcsobral/7d2d/tree/master/7d2d/Mods/Prefabs/xcostum_medieval_tower/) - A prefab for 7d2d; better grab it from git
+* [listPrefabContainers.sh](https://github.com/dcsobral/7d2d/tree/master/7d2d/listPrefabContainers.sh) - Script producing a list of all prefabs and their containers

 All XSLTs provided are XSLT 1.0 with EXSLT extensions (such as provided by libxml2 or xmlstarlet).
 They should be run from the same directory as the configuration files, since they'll usually read other configuration file.
 If "Localization.xml"